Hit the Road(food), Jack

 I hate to get too political on CTMQ, but come on Michael.
 You lived in Weston and Redding and then Bethel.
 All are in Fairfield County and are extremely expensive and safe places to live.
 There aren’t many suburban/borderline rural towns in the entire country as safe and wealthy as Weston, Redding, and Bethel.

 But whatever, Michael, you need yer gunz!
 Guns, guns, guns!
-You wrote a few paragraphs pretending there are other reasons for your moving to South Carolina (and yes, our taxes are ridiculous), but then you gave it up: For you, it’s all about the guns, baby.
+You wrote a few paragraphs pretending there are other reasons for your moving to South Carolina (and yes, our taxes are ridiculous), but then you gave it up: For you, it’s all about the guns and conservatism, baby.
 (Guns that are all quite readily available in Connecticut, by the way.
 Guns you never had need for in Weston, of all places, Michael.
 Weston suffers through one or two violent crimes per year.
 It is safer than 96% of towns across America.
 And that’s not because its residents are all armed to the teeth either.)

 To quote the Eater article: